Cohomologist/cohomologist.github.io/_posts/2023-04-17-data-structure-algebra.md

 But we can also represent `Foo` as the polynomial $a(a + a)$ and `Bar` as the polynomial $2a^2$, but $a(a+a) = 2a^2$.
 And as we will see, there is no coincidence that these types are isomorphic.

-## Data structures as a free algebra
+## The ring of data structures
 Let $U$ denote a set of of isomorphism classes of proper types with the singleton type $1 \in U$.
 We'll be fast and loose with our terminology here: even though there are more rigorous ways of talking about types, since this is a blog post, we'll handwave a bit here (sorry!).
-We can form the free $\mathbb{Z}$-module $M = \mathbb{Z}[U]$ as linear combinations of types with integer coefficients.
-Finally, we can define multiplication as simply joining words $u, w$ together: $u \cdot w = uw$.

-Finally, we turn $M$ into a free commutative unital associative algebra $F$ as the quotient

-$$
-F = M/\langle uw = wu, 1w = w1 = w \mid u, w \in M \rangle
-$$
+We can form a ring $A = \mathbb{Z}[[U]]$ of power series with integer coefficients and terms being mononials in $U$.
+For example, the type represented by the series $1 + a + a^2 + \dots$ is simply the list type `List a`.

 And there we have it: now we have a way of reasoning about algebraic data structures.
-A sum $a + b$ represents a sum type `Either a b`, and a product represents a product type `(a, b)`.
-But how do we represent types that are constructed from other types, perhaps recursively?
-We can just quotient $A$ by relations representing those constructors.
-For example, if $m_a = 1 + a$ represents the `Maybe a` type, we just quotient $F$ by an ideal which forces the equality to hold:
+A sum $a + b$ represents a sum type `Either a b`, and a product $ab$ represents a product type `(a, b)`.
+Inductive types can be represented as infinite series, and we can easily embed $A$ into $\mathbb{C}[[U]]$ when we need analytic tools to work with our types.

-$$
-A = F/\langle m_a - 1 - a \rangle
-$$

-We can also define recursive types by freely adding fixed points.
-For example, a binary tree $t$ with values of type $a$ is represented by the relation $t = 1 + at^2$.

 ## Derivatives of data structures
 Of course, we have addition and multiplication, but we also take derivatives of data structures as well!
 This concept was introduced in the paper